paritytech/substrate/utils/prometheus/README.md

  - Install Grafana

 ## Substrate Dev hack
-### Prometheus starter
+### Prometheus primer

 Here is the entry point of prometheus core module in Parity Substrate.

-In existing sources, refer to the grapana source due to the issue of the wasm.
+In existing sources, refer to the Grafana source due to the issue of the wasm.

 utils/prometheus/src/lib.rs
 ```rust